The Vedic Body

 Always in Bharani

-Always the near-dark crescent
+Always the near-dark waning crescent moon

 Varies